 \section{Connection to Young Symmetrizers}

-Our realization of the Gelfand-Tsetlin module $V_T$ as the image of the orthogonal projector $p_T$ acting on the right on $\mathbb{C}[S_n]$ may be reminiscent of the construction of a version of Young's natural representations of $S_n$ (see Section \ref{basic-rep-theory}) using {\em Young idempotents}, or {\em Young symmetrizers}, acting on $\mathbb{C}[S_n]$.
-In this section, we review the basic construction using Young idempotents, as well as the connections between Young's natural and seminormal forms of the irreducible representations.
-The results of this section are standard, but we find it illuminating to frame them in our setting and to show when the constructions coincide.
+Our realization of the Gelfand-Tsetlin module $V_T$ as the image of the orthogonal projector $p_T$ acting on the right on $\mathbb{C}[S_n]$ may be reminiscent of the construction of a version of Young’s natural representations of $S_n$ (see Section \ref{basic-rep-theory}) using {\em Young idempotents}, or {\em Young symmetrizers}, acting on $\mathbb{C}[S_n]$.
+In this section, we review the basic construction using Young idempotents, as well as the connections between Young’s natural and seminormal forms of the irreducible representations.
+The results of this section are standard, but it is illuminating to frame them in our setting and to show when the constructions coincide.

 A related approach to the connections between the natural and seminormal forms appears in \cite{bib_G}.